AvinZarlez/processing-vscode/README.md

 ### Then what?

-Once you've installed Processing to your path, you just need to add the appropriate `.vscode/tasks.json` file to every Processing project.
+Once you've installed Processing to your path, you need to add the appropriate `.vscode/tasks.json` file to every Processing project.

 See the command "[Create Task File](#command-create-task-file)"